fionacyu/fragPaper/README.md

 A python implementation of QFRAGS has been provided.
 The code has been tested with python/3.12.1.
 An execution line to run the python code is:
 `python3 ./main.py <input json>`

-An example input json file is provided in `example_inputs`.
+An example input json file is provided in `QFRAGS/example_inputs`.